Nikolaj Ehlers: Winnipeg Jets (2015–2025)

 Ehlers played in the first two games of the 2022–23 season before missing 36-straight games from 18 October to 6 January due to a sports hernia injury.
 On 22 February 2023, Ehlers became the third player in Jets team history to skate in his 500th career game.
 However, he suffered another injury on 11 April due to a hit during a game against the Minnesota Wild.
 Although Ehlers cleared concussion protocol, he missed the team's final regular season game.
 He eventually made his postseason debut in game 5 of the Jets' round one series against the Vegas Golden Knights.
 This would be his only postseason game as the Jets were eliminated by the Golden Knights in game 5.

 Carolina Hurricanes (2025–present)

 On 3 July 2025, Ehlers signed as a free agent with the Carolina Hurricanes for a 6-year deal worth $51 million.
+With 8 goals and 10 assists during the 2026 Stanley Cup playoffs, the Hurricanes won the Stanley Cup by defeating the Golden Knights, with Stankoven, Ehlers, and Staal leading the team in goals.
+He and teammate Frederik Andersen were together the second and third Danish players to win a Stanley Cup title, after only Lars Eller.